utxostack/rgbpp-sdk/packages/ckb/README.md

  * @param collector The collector that collects CKB live cells and transactions
  * @param xudtTypeBytes The serialized hex string of the XUDT type script
  * @param rgbppLockArgsList The rgbpp assets cell lock script args array whose data structure is: out_index | bitcoin_tx_id
- * @param transferAmount The XUDT amount to be transferred
+ * @param transferAmount The XUDT amount to be transferred, if the noMergeOutputCells is true, the transferAmount will be ignored
  * @param isMainnet
+ * @param noMergeOutputCells The noMergeOutputCells indicates whether the CKB outputs need to be merged.
+By default, the outputs will be merged.
  */
-const genBtcTransferCkbVirtualTx = async ({
+export const genBtcTransferCkbVirtualTx = async ({
   collector,
   xudtTypeBytes,
   rgbppLockArgsList,
   transferAmount,
   isMainnet,
+  noMergeOutputCells,
 }: BtcTransferVirtualTxParams): Promise<BtcTransferVirtualTxResult>
 ```

-## BTC rgbpp asset jump to CKB
+## RGB++ assets jump from BTC to CKB

 The method `genBtcJumpCkbVirtualTx` can generate a CKB virtual transaction which contains the necessary `inputCells/outputCells` for rgbpp asset jumping from BTC to CKB and the commitment to be inserted to the BTC tx OP_RETURN.